w3c/wai-intro-wcag/content/docs.md

 When developing web content and web tools, most people will use the documents introduced below, instead of the actual standard document.

-## Quick Reference / How to Meet WCAG 2 / Checklist
+## Quick Reference / How to Meet WCAG 2 / WCAG 2 Checklist

 **A key resource for designers and developers using WCAG 2 is [How to Meet WCAG 2 (Quick Reference): A customizable quick reference to WCAG 2 requirements (Success Criteria) and techniques](http://www.w3.org/WAI/WCAG21/quickref/).** It includes all the WCAG 2 guidelines and success criteria.
 It is essentially the [WCAG 2 checklist](http://www.w3.org/WAI/WCAG21/quickref/).

-You can customize it to show what you are interested in at the time.
+You can customize it so it shows what you are interested in at the time.
 There are "filters" for different roles, topics, and technologies (such as HTML, CSS, ARIA).
 And filers for [Level A, AA, or AAA success criteria](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels).

 ## Supporting Documents

-The following documents directly relate to WCAG guidelines and success criteria.
-They are **not required** to meet WCAG.
-(That is, they are "informative" or "non-normative".)
+The supporting documents directly relate to WCAG guidelines and success criteria.
+They are **not required** to meet WCAG; they are "informative" or "non-normative".

 ### Understanding WCAG 2